Math Screenshot Solver

 Math Screenshot Solver FAQ

-Does XMath AI show steps?
+Does XMath AI explain screenshot math in clear human steps?

-Can it read equations from images?
+Can the AI read equations, fractions, and exponents from images?

-Can it solve graph or diagram screenshots?
+Can XMath AI solve graph or diagram screenshots?